genesisphillips/genesisphillips/README.md

 - 🧠 Hi, I’m @genesisphillips
 - 🧬 I’m a student at the University of Alabama in Huntsville
-- 🤍 I'm interested in foreign languages, programming, and health & medicine
+- 🤍 I'm interested in foreign languages, programming, politics, and health & medicine
 - 💿 I’m currently improving my programming skills and french
 - 💌 genesiscphillips@gmail.com